Interoperability Principle

 This is achieved because the systems use open interfaces and standardized data formats.

-This means that wherever you do not use open interfaces and standard data formats, you are losing productivity and quality of data and service.
+This means that you lose productivity and quality of data and service wherever you do not use open interfaces and standard data formats.

 Interesting questions to ask in the organization based on this principle are therefore: